Why Choose My Everest Trip?

 Planning a journey to Everest Base Camp with My Everest Trip.
 We are a Nepalese Travel and Trekking Agency based in Kathmandu.
 We have been operating in different trekking regions for over a decade, traveling with hundreds of travelers worldwide.
 We promise an unforgettable experience amidst the awe-inspiring Himalayas.

 We have crafted a 12-day itinerary that delights adventure and nature enthusiasts.
 So, lace up your boots, pack your bag, and prepare for the trek with us.
+If you want a longer trek, we also offer a 14-Day Everest Base Camp trek.

 Base Camp Trek is a popular trekking route in the Everest (Solu-Khumbu) region of Nepal that takes you to the base camp of Mount Everest, the highest peak in the world.